publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXII/m__us_usc_t22_s283z–5.md

     (c) __Organizational changes required to be made before payment for subscription to capital stock and contribution to Fund for Special Operations__

-    The Secretary of the Treasury may not make any payment for the subscription and contribution authorized under subsection (a) of this section unless the Bank—
+    The Secretary of the Treasury may not make any payment for the subscription and contribution authorized under subsection (a) unless the Bank—

         (1) has established an environmental unit with responsibility for the development, evaluation, and integration of Bank policies, projects, and programs designed to promote environmentally sustainable development in borrower countries;